Quaoar: Properties

-The ring is next to the 6:1 mean-motion orbital resonance with Quaoar's moon Weywot at 4021 ± 57 km and Quaoar's 1:3 spin-orbit resonance at 4197 ± 58 km.
-The ring's coincidental location at these resonances implies they play a key role in maintaining the ring without having it accrete into a single moon.
+Q1R is located in between the 6:1 mean-motion orbital resonance with Quaoar's moon Weywot at 4021 ± 57 km and Quaoar's 1:3 spin-orbit resonance at 4197 ± 58 km.
+The Q1R ring's coincidental location at these resonances implies they play a key role in maintaining the ring without having it accrete into a single moon.
 In particular, the confinement of rings to the 1:3 spin-orbit resonance may be common among ringed small Solar System bodies, as it has been previously seen in Chariklo and Haumea.